 You should inform your international student coordinator about the delay, as well as your appointed buddy.

 The tuition fee for the academic year 2021-2022 is 6 990 Euros.
-The fee is the same for the four programs.
-EU Citizens and/or French native speaker can contact us directly for more information on the fee applicable.
+The fee is the same for the three programs.
+EU Citizens and/or French native speaker can contact us directly for more information on the fee applicable to their situation.

 May I pay in several instalments?

 Yes, you may pay in several instalments, with a first deposit of 1500 € upon acceptance, and then 3 bank transfers in September, October and November (all the transfers should be scheduled upon administrative registration).